stushar12/array-19/README.md

 # array-19
-Finding two element sum whose value is equal to k
+Finding two element sum whose value is equal to k without using hashing